 Laboratory parameters

-Fifty out of seventy five (67 %) tocilizumab treated patients had a haemoglobin < LLN at baseline.
+Fifty out of seventy-five (67 %) tocilizumab treated patients had a haemoglobin < LLN at baseline.
 Forty (80 %) of these patients had an increase in their haemoglobin to within the normal range at week 12, in comparison to 2 out of 29 (7 %) of placebo treated patients with haemoglobin < LLN at baseline (p < 0.0001).

 Paediatric population with pJIA